 - Active — Active brackets use a thicker archwire that delivers greater pressure to the teeth and more precisely moves them into position.
 The active brackets also offer more control for consistent, strong results.

 Self-ligating braces are a great option for patients needing braces, especially those with severe crowding.
-Dr. Ditcharo can help you determine what type of braces will be most effective for your smile.
+Dr. Ditcharo or Dr. Smith can help you determine what type of braces will be most effective for your smile.
 Please contact our practice to schedule your orthodontic consultation.